 - 1. Ascertain and record the return on investment criteria of the client, best expressed for simplicity as a simple payback period, or as an internal rate of return (IRR), net present value (NPV), cash-flow analysis or savings-to-investment ratio (SIR).
-In most cases, a project that has an SIR>1 is recommended. - 2.
-Prepare a set of ECMs likely to achieve the investment criteria, based on the experience of the engineers involved, building owner preferences, observed condition and operation of existing systems, preliminary calculations, and contractor recommendations. - 3.
-Establish a preliminary cost estimate (see Pricing / Cost Estimation below).

-- 4. Evaluate savings performance and cost effectiveness of each ECM individually.
+[PD Sec 6.2.6] - 2.
+Prepare a set of ECMs likely to achieve the investment criteria, based on the experience of the engineers involved, building owner preferences, observed condition and operation of existing systems, preliminary calculations, and contractor recommendations.
+[PD Sec 6.2.1] - Establish a preliminary cost estimate (see Pricing / Cost Estimation below). - 4.
+Evaluate savings performance and cost effectiveness of each ECM individually.
 Utilize calculation methods such as temperature bin analysis and regression analysis.
-For each ECM clearly document the calculation methodology, formulas, inputs, assumptions and their sources. - a.
+For each ECM clearly document the calculation methodology, formulas, inputs, assumptions and their sources.
+[PD Sec 6.2.4]

+- a.
 References such as the Uniform Methods Project (UMP) provide detailed guidelines for calculation methods and best practices. - b.
 Vetted resources for calculation tools such as those developed by the US Department of Energy (DOE) Federal Energy Management Program (FEMP) can be used or referred to as models for calculation methods. - c.
 Screening tools are an acceptable method for preliminary consideration of measure applicability, but must not be used in lieu of detailed calculation methods. - d.
 Note: If third-party proprietary calculation tools are used, sufficient documentation must be included to validate unbiased assessment of energy savings estimates. - 5.
 Provide a statement of the energy prices used to establish dollar-value of the savings.
 This conversion from energy usage to cost must be based on the appropriate local utility rate schedule in effect at the time or, if the facility is purchasing from an independent vendor, the commodity price and the utility distribution schedule of charges.
 The marginal rate must be used as the cost of the next unit of energy used or saved.
-No inflation values may be applied in the analysis.
+Utilize the US Energy Information Administration's (EIA) guidance on the use of inflation values if applied in the analysis.
 Treatment of demand must be described for each measure. - 6.
 Account for interactions between measures and potential reductions and increases in building heating and cooling loads.
 Interactions between measures, such as schedule changes, should also be accounted for when appropriate. - 7.
-Perform a Quality Assurance review of recommended measures and overall projected savings based on experience, reasonability, and specific comparables such as estimated or sub-metered end-use energy usage. - 8.
-Develop pricing for ECMs and finalize spreadsheet-based analysis and recommendations based upon estimated pricing. - 9.
-Prepare a final report in an industry-standard format summarizing ECMs and compiling all required supporting data.
+Perform a Quality Control review of recommended measures and overall projected savings based on experience, reasonability, and specific comparables such as estimated or sub-metered end-use energy usage. - 8.
+Develop pricing for ECMs and finalize spreadsheet-based analysis and recommendations based upon estimated pricing. - Prepare a final report in an industry-standard format summarizing ECMs and compiling all required supporting data.
 At present, the industry standard for report presentation of ECM, building, and energy use data is the ASHRAE Procedures for Commercial Building Energy Audits (Second Edition 2011).